Agash912/Together_Group_chat_Application/README.md

 # Together : Group - chatting Application

 This real-time chatting mobile application lets you chat with your tribe / group seamlessly.
-And can run on both Android & iOS
+And can run on both Android & iOS, so that you don't miss our on connecting with your friends!

 ### Home Screen , Registration Page & Login Page: